© 2020 All rights reserved

 The Regional Infrastructure Technical Specification (RITS) is a document that sets out how to design and construct transportation, water supply, wastewater, stormwater and landscaping infrastructure in the participating councils’ areas.
 Prior to developing RITS, each council had its own Infrastructure Technical Specifications, which resulted in different standards having to be met across the Waikato region.
 The purpose of RITS is to provide a single regional guide and specifications for building public infrastructure.
-The RITS is currently used by all councils shown in the graphic above.
+The RITS is now used by all councils shown in the graphic to the right.

-Developers are required to provide infrastructure in subdivisions and once approved can use the RITS as a means of complying with the conditions set by councils as part of the resource consenting process.
-If contractors, and their consultants and contractors, use the RITS, the process to meet resource consent conditions will usually be quicker and therefore less costly.
+Developers are required to provide infrastructure in subdivisions/developments and can use the RITS as a means of complying with the conditions set by councils as part of the resource consenting process.
+If developers, and their consultants and contractors, use the RITS, the process to meet resource consent conditions will usually be quicker and therefore less costly.

-While alternative solutions can also be presented to a council, they will probably require more supporting information and take longer to be reviewed, or could be rejected.
+While alternative solutions can also be presented to council, they will probably require additional supporting information and take longer to be reviewed, or could be rejected.

-The RITS has an “Opportunity for Improvement’ process which users can use if they see a way to improve the document.
-A regular review process is in place to keep the document up-to-date.
+The RITS has an online ‘Suggestion Form’ which users can complete and submit if they see a way to improve the document.
+An annual review (next one is due February 2019) process is in place to keep the document up-to-date.